Swap junk food for these healthier snacks

 Also try a glass of water if you feel a hunger pang hitting, more often than not, you could just be thirsty.

-Dried fruit – a handful of foods like dried mango, cranberries or raisins are an easy option for a tasty but healthy snack.
+A handful of foods like dried mango, cranberries or raisins are an easy option for a tasty but healthy snack.